Customize the Sandbox Network Policy

 Apply a preset as-is or use it as a starting template for a custom policy.

-For guided post-install examples, see Common Integration Policy Examples.
+For guided post-install examples, refer to Common Integration Policy Examples.

 Available presets: